khanhdang/mkdocs-site/docs/joinus.md

 # Joining Our Group

 !!! note "Welcome"
-    - We are excited that you are considering joining our group!
-    - Below is a step-by-step guide to the application process, including information about key scholarship opportunities such as the MEXT Scholarship and the Rotary Scholarship.
+    Below is a step-by-step guide to the application process, including information about key scholarship opportunities such as the MEXT Scholarship and the Rotary Scholarship.

 !!! warning "For undergraduate students at UoA"
     Annually, we deliver laboratory introduction presentation internally.
 Please attend the presenation, ask questions and consider.